-Though I'm sharing a step by step process of what goes into a finished piece, I don't think this will function as a traditional technique ‘tutorial’ per say, but rather as an illustration process tutorial, or walkthrough, as largely what I'm going to focus on is the thought process behind the decision making which goes into a final illustration.
-There's no magic ‘make it awesome’ Photoshop button, nor are there imitable tricks involved outside of good-old-fashioned drawing and painting techniques.
-In regards to the skill level of this guide, it is applicable anyone though it assumes a strong working knowledge of the digital tools involved.
+Though I'm sharing a step by step process of what goes into a finished piece, I don't think this will function as a traditional technique "tutorial" per se, but rather as an illustration process tutorial, or walk-through, as largely what I'm going to focus on is the thought process behind the decision making which goes into a final illustration.
+There's no magic make-it-awesome Photoshop button, nor are there imitable tricks involved outside of good-old-fashioned drawing and painting techniques.
+In regards to the skill level of this guide, it applies to anyone though it assumes a strong working knowledge of the digital tools involved.

 Since I already had the principle concept given to me for this project, my task was to come up with the best compositional and stylistic solution to the problem.
-The thumbnailing phase of the project involves coming up with as many different solutions as possible with what are essentially 2″ scribbles, likely indecipherable to anyone but myself.
+The thumbnailing phase of the project involves coming up with as many different solutions as possible with what is essentially 2 scribbles, likely indecipherable to anyone but myself.
 Any given project might involve 25 to 50 thumbnails, many of which will be variants of each other.
-At this point, the most promising solutions take shape, and I subsequently ‘clean up’ the best two or three of these, which will be advanced to the next stage.
+At this point, the most promising solutions take shape, and I subsequently "clean up" the best two or three of these, which will be advanced to the next stage.